Homemade Quantum Dots

 As we continue to develop and disseminate materials relevant to K-12 students, we will be offering those resources in our Store.
-Some are free and others will have a minimal charge.
 We encourage you to check back regularly, as we develop these resources, as well as suggest topics you feel would be of interest to the K-12 educational community.

 October 9 from 8:30-10:00 AM Central we will take a peek into some connections of quantum to future work and current classroom.
 Two guest speakers will address how quantum is related to banking security and the principles of laser cooling.
 To join you must register as spaces are limited.
 Bring your questions and your own cup of coffee.
 Note: The actual speakers will take about 30 min each but the extra time is for questions and discussion.